Compatibility of Generalized Noisy Qubit Measurements

-Here, $\lam$ is a normalized vector uniformly distributed on the unit radius sphere $S_2$.
-Physically, this corresponds to a (sharp) projective measurement with outcome $\lam$, where the measurement direction is chosen randomly (according to the Haar measure) on the Bloch sphere.
+Here, $\lam \in \mathbb{R}^3$ is a normalized vector uniformly distributed on the unit radius sphere $S_2$.
+Physically, this corresponds to a (sharp) projective measurement with outcome $\lam$, where the measurement direction is chosen Haar-random on the Bloch sphere~\cite{footnote}.

 For a given POVM with operators $A^{1/2}_{i|a}=p_i \big(\mathds{1} + 1/2\ \vec{a}_i \cdot \vec{\sigma}\big)/2$ where $\sum_i p_i=2$, $|\vai|=1$, and $\sum_i p_i\ \vai = \vec{0}$, we define the following function that associates a real-valued number to each point in $\vec{x}\in \mathbb{R}^3$: